 You will receive the responsive records (if any exist), or notification that the records are ready for you to view.
 You will also receive a written explanation for any records that have been redacted or withheld under an exemption.

-Your Options if a Request is Denied
+Your Options After Request Denial

 If you object to a decision by the public records officer, such as a decision to deny your request or withhold certain documents under an exemption, you may request review of that decision by WSBA Executive Director Paula Littlewood.
 To request review by the executive director, you must fill out the Request for Review of Public Bar Records Decisions form and submit it to WSBA within 90 days of the public records officer’s decision.
 Your request will be considered timely if it is either postmarked within 90 days of the officer’s decision (if submitted by mail), or received by WSBA within 90 days of the officer’s decision (if submitted by email or hand delivery).
 The form contains further instructions on how to submit the request for review.
 For more information about the procedures for seeking review of a records decision, including the steps for secondary review by the Records Request Appeals Officer, please see GR 12.4(h).